About the Workshop

 Critiquing: Critiquing the works of other writers is an especially helpful task.
 It allows you to develop the editor part of your brain: to become more aware of the various components of a story, evaluate why they are working or not working, and suggest ways the piece might better accomplish what it is attempting.
 These skills of noticing, evaluating, and problem-solving are key to improving your own work.
 You’ll be assigned pieces to critique with each module that will help you gain awareness of the concepts and techniques covered, to build the associated skills, and to strengthen your particular weak areas.

-Individual Assignment: With each module, you and I will work together to devise an individualized assignment that allows you to pursue your particular interests and focus on improving your weak areas or on making the most of your strengths.
+Individual Assignment: With each module, you and your instructor will work together to devise an individualized assignment that allows you to pursue your particular interests and focus on improving your weak areas or on making the most of your strengths.

-Writing: Prior to the start of the program, you'll submit a second piece to me, in addition to your application piece.
-Both pieces will have a maximum word count of 4,000 and will be critiqued by me.
-Over the course of Your Personal Odyssey, you'll be writing and submitting for critique 6 more pieces, each 6,000 words maximum.
-Two of those will be critiqued by guest critiquers, and four will be critiqued by me.
-In critiquing stories, I give the same unflinchingly honest, concrete, detailed feedback that I provided as a senior editor.
-My critiques average over 1,500 words each, and my line edits on manuscripts are extensive.
+Writing: Prior to the start of the program, you’ll submit a second piece, in addition to your application piece.
+Both pieces will have a maximum word count of 4,000 and will be critiqued by your instructor.
+Over the course of Your Personal Odyssey, you’ll be writing and submitting for critique 6 more pieces, each 6,000 words maximum.
+Two of those will be critiqued by guest critiquers, and four will be critiqued by your instructor.
+In critiquing stories, Carrie, Lane, and I give unflinchingly honest, concrete, detailed feedback.
+Critiques average over 1,500 words each, and line edits on manuscripts are extensive.
 Critiques are designed to maximize their helpfulness.
 You will not be coddled, and you will not be attacked.
 You will learn the strengths and weaknesses of the piece, why they are strong or weak, and how the piece, and your writing in general, might be improved.
-You'll have one-on-one sessions accompanying each of those critiques, either with me or with the guest critiquer.
+You’ll have one-on-one sessions accompanying each of those critiques, either with your instructor or with the guest critiquer.

 AFTER YOUR PERSONAL ODYSSEY